Underrated Shandong cuisine, or Lu cuisine, has history, originality, and methodology to go with its taste

 Spicy Stir-fried Clams (辣炒花蛤)

 Clams are a popular seafood choice in Shandong and a relatively easy dish to cook.
-The most important thing is in the preparation.
+The key is in the preparation.
 Clams need to be thoroughly washed.
 Then, it is recommended to leave them in a bucket of water for a few hours so that they can self-cleanse of sand and dirt.
-After oil is heated in a wok, green onion and ginger are added before the clams are stir-fried with a bit of cooking alcohol, spicy red peppers, and salt.
+After oil is heated in a wok, green onion and ginger are added before the clams are stir-fried with a dash of cooking alcohol, spicy red peppers, and salt.
 The dish is best enjoyed while hot, as soon as the clams open, when the meat is drenched in sauce.

 Four Happiness Meatballs (四喜丸子)